enix/kube-image-keeper/README.md

 This logic isn't implemented by the kuik controllers or webhook directly, but through Kubernetes' standard webhook object selectors.
 In other words, these parameters end up in the `MutatingWebhookConfiguration` template to filter which pods get presented to kuik's webhook.
 When the webhook rewrites the images for a pod, it adds a label to that pod, and the kuik controllers then rely on that label to know which `CachedImages` resources to create.

-Keep in mind that kuik will ignore pods scheduled into its own namespace.
+Keep in mind that kuik will ignore pods scheduled into its own namespace or in the `kube-system` namespace as recommended in the kubernetes documentation ([Avoiding operating on the kube-system namespace](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#avoiding-operating-on-the-kube-system-namespace)).

+> It is recommended to exclude the namespace where your webhook is running with a namespaceSelector.
+> [...]
+> Accidentally mutating or rejecting requests in the kube-system namespace may cause the control plane components to stop functioning or introduce unknown behavior.

 #### Image pull policy